brimdata/zed/docs/language/operators/README.md

 As long as some of the named fields are present, these will be returned.
 No warning is generated regarding absent fields.
-For instance, the following query is run against all three of our data sources and returns values from our school data that includes fields for both `School` and `Website`, our webx address data that has only the `Website` field, and nothing from the SAT scores data that has neither field.
+For instance, the following query is run against all three of our data sources and returns values from our school data that includes fields for both `School` and `Website`, our web address data that has only the `Website` field, and nothing from the SAT scores data that has neither field.